Elements of Sequential Monte Carlo: Designing the Proposal Distribution

 In the first section below we discuss how to choose, or learn, the proposal distribution for a fixed target distribution.
 Then, in the final section we discuss how we can design a good sequence of intermediate target distributions for a given probabilistic model.

-\subsection{Designing the Proposal Distribution}
+\section{Designing the Proposal Distribution}

 The choice of the proposal distribution is perhaps the most important design choice for an efficient \acrlong{SMC} algorithm.
 A common choice is to propose samples from the model prior; this is simply known as the prior proposal.
+When using the prior as proposal the algorithm is commonly known as the bootstrap particle filter or bootstrap \gls{SMC} \citep{GordonSS:1993}.
 However, using the prior can lead to poor approximations for a small number of particles, especially if the latent space is high-dimensional.

 We will in this section derive the locally (one-step) \emph{optimal} proposal distribution, or \emph{optimal} proposal for short.
 Because it is typically intractable, we further discuss various ways to either emulate it or approximate it directly.
 Finally, we discuss alternatives to learn efficient proposal distributions using an end-to-end variational perspective.